-Many years ago, toilets, water closets or hoppers as they were called back when, used 7.5 gallons of water.
+Many years ago, toilets, water closets or hoppers as they were called way back when, used 7.5 gallons of water.
 Most people never had a problem with their toilet not flushing out all the solids.
 Today, with the federal water conservation act, toilets are mandated to use 1.6 gallons or less to do the same job.
 Unfortunately, some of these newer toilets don’t work as well as the old 7.5 gallon water closets.

-Now, if you were used to larger volume holding tanks on your old toilet and a Bradenton plumber installed a new water closet for you, and you are having trouble with your new toilet not flushing out all the solids, try flushing more frequently.
+Now, if you were used to larger volume holding tanks on your old toilet and a plumber installed a new water closet for you, and you are having trouble with your new toilet not flushing out all the solids, try flushing more frequently.
 Also, if you use less paper this may help.
 Holding the trip lever down until all the water empties the tank will usually help clear the bowl so the solids flush out completely.

-The water closet Wimpy’s Dependable Plumbing recommends, is the Gerber Avalanche water closet, in an elongated, comfort height model.
+The water closet Wimpy’s Plumbing & Air recommends, is the Gerber Avalanche water closet, in an elongated, comfort height model.
 This particular model has a large water spot in the bowl, which is more sanitary.
 Also, it does a very good job of flushing out the solids with the first flush.